vishakvinod/PgBackRest/README.md

 Custom docker image of a postgres db to enable continuous backup and restore of database.<br/>
 To achieve the following we have used the following:
+* [postgres](https://github.com/docker-library/postgres): Docker image for postgres.
+The Dockerfile used here is based on the official postgres docker image with some modifications to configure backup and restore.
 * [pgBackRest](https://pgbackrest.org/): For continuous backup and restore of the database
 * Python: To run a cron job of creating regular backups and a flask server to manager the pgBackRest backups
 * [Supervisor](http://supervisord.org/): Monitor and control python and postgres db.